snrnats/doc-centre/docfx_project/pro/api/shipments/adding_paperless_documents.md

 ## Getting Paperless Documents

-<span class="highlight">THIS CURRENTLY RUNS OFF A DOCUMENT REFERENCE PROPERTY THAT ISN'T MENTIONED IN THE DATA CONTRACT</span>
+<span class="highlight">THIS CURRENTLY RUNS OFF A DOCUMENT REFERENCE PROPERTY THAT ISN'T MENTIONED IN THE DATA CONTRACT.
+LEAVING THIS FOR NOW</span>

 This endpoint is used to retrieve paperless documents.